Ida (film): Plot

-Feliks takes the women to the burial place in the woods and digs up the bones of their family.
-He admits to Ida that he took them into the woods and killed them.
-Feliks says that because Ida was very small and able to pass for a Christian, he gave her to a convent.
-But Wanda's small son was "dark and circumcised," and, as he couldn't pass for a Christian child, Feliks had killed him along with Ida's parents.
-Wanda and Ida take the bones to their family burial plot in an abandoned, overgrown Jewish cemetery in Lublin, and bury them.
+Feliks takes the women to the woods and digs up the bones of their family, before admitting that he killed them.
+He says that because Ida was very small and able to pass for a Christian, he gave her to a convent.
+As Wanda's small son could not pass, he was killed along with Ida's parents.
+Wanda and Ida take the bones to their family plot in an abandoned, overgrown Jewish cemetery in Lublin, and bury them.

-Wanda and Ida then part ways and return to their previous existences and routines, but they both have been profoundly affected by their experience.
-Although Wanda continues to drink and engage in apparently meaningless casual sex, she is now mourning the loss of her niece along with her son and sister.
-Ida returns to the convent but is visibly thoughtful about her life and decides she is not yet ready to take her solemn vows.
-Wanda's melancholy deepens, and she ultimately jumps to her death out of her apartment window.
-Ida returns to Warsaw and attends Wanda's burial, where she sees Lis again.
-At Wanda's apartment, Ida changes out of her novitiate's habit and into Wanda's stilettos and evening gown, tries smoking and drinking, and then goes to Lis's gig, where he later teaches her to dance.
-They kiss.
+Wanda and Ida, both profoundly affected by their experience, part ways and return to their previous existences and routines.
+Wanda continues to drink and engage in meaningless casual sex as she sinks deeper into melancholy, while a thoughtful Ida returns to the convent and starts having second thoughts about taking her vows.
+Wanda ultimately jumps out of her apartment window to her death.
+Ida returns to Warsaw and attends Wanda's burial, where she meets Lis again.
+At Wanda's apartment, she changes out of her novice's habit and into Wanda's stilettos and evening gown, tries smoking and drinking, and then goes to Lis's gig.
+Lis later teaches her to dance and the two share a kiss.

 After the show, Ida and Lis sleep together.
-Lis suggests they get married, have children, and after that, live "life as usual."
-The next morning, Ida quietly arises without awakening Lis, dons her novitiate habit again, and leaves, presumably to return to the convent and take her vows.
+Lis suggests they get married, have children, and live "life as usual."
+The next morning, Ida quietly arises without awakening Lis, dons her habit again, and leaves, presumably to return to the convent and take her vows.